-In some instances clients who have sold properties have made more money on the exchange rate difference than they have on the sale of their property.
+In some instances, clients who have sold properties have made more money on the exchange rate difference than they have on the sale of their property.

-We are not banks or currency dealers, but would recommend that you investigate the cheapest way of sending your money abroad.
+We are not a bank or currency dealers, but would recommend that you investigate the cheapest way of sending your money abroad.
 Currency dealers have increasingly sophisticated products.
 You can agree rates for the future.
 You can get them advising you when to buy or agreeing to buy for you when the rate hits a certain level.
 You can even agree a fixed rate for longer periods of time if you make regular payments abroad (for example for a mortgage or moving your pension money).

-We work with various currency dealers who can give you a good exchange rate for your purchase and whom we have known for years.
+We work with currency dealers who can give you a good exchange rate for your purchase and whom we have known for years.
 We will normally receive a commission for introducing them to you.
 This does not cost you anything more as they are simply paying us part of what they make.
 This commission is costed into our overall charges for providing our services.

 A Power of Attorney is a document which allows somebody to do something on your behalf.

 As the title deeds are signed before a Notary in Italy, clients often prefer to grant a Power of Attorney to a trusted individual to sign the title deeds on their behalf.